F-2 Korean Resident Visa: How to Upgrade From Your Work Visa

 The difference from F-5 (영주, permanent residency) is that F-2 still requires renewal and has income and language conditions attached.
 F-5 is the finish line.
 F-2-7 is the most direct road to it for working professionals.

 Korea's immigration system lists several F-2 sub-categories.
 Most readers will encounter only a few.
-Here is an honest map.

 F-2-7 (점수제 거주비자, points-based): The main route for foreign professionals on E-1 through E-7 visas and for Korean university graduates.
 Score 80 or more points across age, education, Korean language, and income.
 This guide focuses primarily on F-2-7.

 F-2-99 (long-term resident): For foreign residents who have spent 5 or more continuous years in Korea on eligible visas.
-Requires KIIP Level 4 or equivalent TOPIK score, assets of at least ₩15 million held for 6 or more months, and income at or above minimum wage for 12 consecutive months.
+Requires completion of KIIP (사회통합프로그램) Level 4, or a score of 81 or higher on the KIIP pre-assessment (사전평가).
+A TOPIK score is not an interchangeable substitute on this path.
+You also need assets of at least ₩15 million and income at or above the minimum-wage threshold for 12 consecutive months.
+Verify the asset holding-period rule and exact documentation at HiKorea before applying.
 This is the main pathway for people who have been in Korea a long time but do not qualify under the points system.

 F-2-6 / E-7-4 (production worker track): The pathway for E-9 and H-2 visa holders.
 Direct F-2-7 application is usually not possible from E-9 or H-2 because the points system strongly favors formal education and higher income levels.
 The realistic route is: E-9 to E-7-4 (a separate points-based skilled worker visa, administered through Korea Immigration Service), then from E-7-4 to F-2-99 (5-year continuous residence) or potentially F-2-6 (with 4 or more years on E-9 and verified skills certifications).
 Confirm the current F-2-6 designation directly at HiKorea before applying, as the designation rules have been subject to administrative updates.